 - Grooming.
 Not every morning is perfect.
 Sometimes, we’re so late we have to get ready on the way to work.
 Doing this while driving, however, is never a good idea.

 Nebraska’s distracted driving law, which pertains specifically to handheld wireless communication devices, falls under Revised Statute 60-6, 179.01.
 This law establishes the use of cellphones behind the wheel, what’s prohibited, how the law is enforced, what happens if the law is violated, and what the penalty is.

-No one in the state is allowed to use a cellphone to text while driving a vehicle.
+No one in the state is allowed to use a cell phone to text while driving a vehicle.
 Instant messaging, emailing, and browsing the web are also prohibited.
 This does not, however, apply to police officers, firefighters, ambulance drivers, or emergency medical technicians – but only while they are on duty.
-A driver who is in an emergency situation is also exempt.
-At this time, there is no law that bans the use of talking on a handheld device while operating a vehicle.
+A driver who is in an emergency is also exempt.
+At this time, no law bans the use of talking on a handheld device while operating a vehicle.

 - $200 for the first offense

 - $500 for the third and subsequent offense

 If a distracted driver caused an accident in Omaha and someone was injured, a lawyer who specializes in car accidents may be able to help.
 An experienced Omaha distracted driving accident lawyer can determine whether the driver acted negligently and if they are liable for any damages.